Skip to content

 Loss & Training

-A curriculum task scheduling strategy is adopted: pixel-level reconstruction is trained from scratch with the highest weight, while higher-level tasks are progressively introduced after specific epochs with linearly increasing weights: $\(\mathcal{L}_{total} = \mathcal{L}_{Pixel} + \lambda_{Align}^i \mathcal{L}_{Align} + \lambda_{Match}^i \mathcal{L}_{Match} + \lambda_{Force}^i \mathcal{L}_{Force}\)$ Specifically, matching and force prediction tasks are introduced at epoch 20, and alignment at epoch 30.
-Maximum weights are \(\lambda_{Align}^{max}=1.0\), \(\lambda_{Match}^{max}=0.02\), \(\lambda_{Force}^{max}=0.1\).
-The model is built on an OpenCLIP-Base encoder and trained for 40 epochs on 4×H100 GPUs.
+The four objectives are not activated simultaneously but introduced via curriculum scheduling: pixel-level reconstruction starts from the beginning with the highest weight, while high-level tasks are added by linearly increasing weights after specific epochs.
+The total objective is: $\(\mathcal{L}_{total} = \mathcal{L}_{Pixel} + \lambda_{Align}^i \mathcal{L}_{Align} + \lambda_{Match}^i \mathcal{L}_{Match} + \lambda_{Force}^i \mathcal{L}_{Force}\)$ Specifically, matching and force prediction are introduced at epoch 20, and alignment at epoch 30.
+Maximum weights are \(\lambda_{Align}^{max}=1.0\), \(\lambda_{Match}^{max}=0.02\), and \(\lambda_{Force}^{max}=0.1\).
+The model is based on an OpenCLIP-Base encoder and trained on 4×H100 for 40 epochs.

 Key Experimental Results